 There are limited spaces available on this programme, students will be selected by achievement and their commitment and dedication to their studies.
 These will be our shining stars who choose a vocation (pathway) within the NHS.

-Students must be, at least, 18 by the time they finish this programme and ready to start work, which could be full-time or part-time or even fitted around a Higher Education (University) course of study.
+Students must be, at least, 17 and a half by the time they finish this programme and ready to start work, which could be full-time, part-time or even fitted around a higher education course of study.
+For paediatric areas, students must be 18 before they start their placements.

 Why should you apply for this programme?